LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 {
     "__comment":"FHIR server configuration for tenant: Quality Pharmaceuticals, Inc.", "fhirServer":{
-        "virtualResources":{
-            "enabled":true,
-            "allowableResourceTypes":[
-                "*"
-            ]

     }
 }
-}
 ```

-In the preceding examples, you can see that in the global configuration, the user-defined validation and virtual resources features have both been disabled by default.
-For the `Acme Healthcare, Inc.` tenant, we've enabled both these options, and we've configured the set of allowable virtual resource types to be just `WeatherLocation` and `WeatherObservation`.
+In the preceding examples, you can see that in the global configuration, the user-defined validation feature has both been disabled by default.

 For the `Quality Pharmaceuticals, Inc.` tenant, the user-defined validation feature is disabled, and the virtual resources feature is enabled (with any virtual resource type allowed).
 Note that because the user-defined validation feature is disabled by default within the global configuration, we didn't need to explicitly set that configuration parameter in the `Quality Pharmaceuticals` configuration file.

 ### 4.10.3 Search parameters
 The FHIR server allows deployers to define search parameters on a tenant-specific basis.
 This allows each tenant that shares an instance of the FHIR server while maintaining the ability to have their own set of search parameters.

-To configure tenant-specific search parameters, create a file called `extension-search-parameters.xml` and place it in the `${server.config.dir}/config/<tenant-id>` directory.
-For example, the `${server.config.dir}/config/acme/extension-search-parameters.xml` file would contain the search parameters for the `acme` tenant, while `${server.config.dir}/config/qpharma/extension-search-parameters.xml` would contain search parameters to be used by the `qpharma` tenant.
+To configure tenant-specific search parameters, create a file called `extension-search-parameters.json` and place it in the `${server.config.dir}/config/<tenant-id>` directory.
+For example, the `${server.config.dir}/config/acme/extension-search-parameters.json` file would contain the search parameters for the `acme` tenant, while `${server.config.dir}/config/qpharma/extension-search-parameters.json` would contain search parameters to be used by the `qpharma` tenant.

-When the FHIR server processes a request associated with the `acme` tenant, the server is only aware of the set of built-in search parameters (defined by the HL7 FHIR specification) plus the user-defined search parameters defined in the `acme` tenant's extension-search-parameters.xml file.
-Likewise, when processing a request associated with the `qpharma` tenant, the server is only aware of the built-in search parameters plus the user-defined search parameters defined in the `qpharma` tenant's `extension-search-parameters.xml` file.
+When the FHIR server processes a request associated with the `acme` tenant, the server is only aware of the set of built-in search parameters (defined by the HL7 FHIR specification) plus the user-defined search parameters defined in the `acme` tenant's extension-search-parameters.json file.
+Likewise, when processing a request associated with the `qpharma` tenant, the server is only aware of the built-in search parameters plus the user-defined search parameters defined in the `qpharma` tenant's `extension-search-parameters.json` file.

-If a tenant-specific extension-search-parameters.xml does not exist, the server will fall back to the global `extension-search-parameters.xml` file found at `${server.config.dir}/config/default/extension-search-parameters.xml`.
+If a tenant-specific extension-search-parameters.json does not exist, the server will fall back to the global `extension-search-parameters.json` file found at `${server.config.dir}/config/default/extension-search-parameters.json`.

 The FHIR server caches search parameters in memory (organized first by tenant id, then by resource type and search parameter name).
-Any updates to a tenant's `extension-search-parameters.xml` file will cause the FHIR server to re-load the tenant's search parameters and refresh the information stored in the cache, without requiring a server re-start.
-This allows the deployer to deploy a new tenant's `extension-search-parameters.xml` or update an existing file without re-starting the FHIR server and any subsequent requests processed by the FHIR server after the updates have been made will use the updated search parameters.
+Any updates to a tenant's `extension-search-parameters.json` file will cause the FHIR server to re-load the tenant's search parameters and refresh the information stored in the cache, without requiring a server re-start.
+This allows the deployer to deploy a new tenant's `extension-search-parameters.json` or update an existing file without re-starting the FHIR server and any subsequent requests processed by the FHIR server after the updates have been made will use the updated search parameters.
 However, it is important to note that this process will not re-index already-created resources that are stored on the FHIR Server.
 One technique for updating the indices for a given resource type is to `read` and `update` each resource instance with itself, triggering search parameter extraction (and creating a new version of each resource).

 #### 4.10.3.1 Filtering of search parameters
 The FHIR server supports the filtering of built-in search parameters (that is, search parameters defined by the HL7 FHIR specification for each resource type).
 The default behavior of the FHIR server is to consider all built-in search parameters when storing resources or performing search results, but you can configure inclusion filters to restrict the FHIR server's view to specific search parameters on a resource type basis.
-This filtering feature does not apply to user-defined search parameters in the extension-search-parameters.xml file.
+This filtering feature does not apply to user-defined search parameters in the extension-search-parameters.json file.
 User-defined search parameters are always included in the FHIR server's view regardless of the configured inclusion filters.

 Why would you want to filter built-in search parameters?
 The answer lies in how search parameters are used by the FHIR server.
 When the FHIR server processes a _create_ or _update_ operation, it stores the resource contents in the datastore, along with search index information that is used by the FHIR server when performing search operations.
 The search index information stored for a particular resource instance is driven by the search parameters defined for that resource type.
 Therefore if you are storing a resource whose type has a lot of built-in search parameters defined for it (e.g. `Patient`), then you could potentially be storing a lot of search index information for each resource.